lucasgomes26/minicursoo/README.md

-# minicursoo
+# Minicursoo
-minicurso do catalisa 2022 - como consumir o API do Rick and Marty
+minicurso do catalisa 2022 - como consumir o API do Rick and Morty